deckerego/Macropad_4chord_MIDI/README.md

 as read-only, Windows and MacOS won't complain if you unplug or reboot the device without unmounting it, making it more like a regular old HID device.

-To update or edit the code on the device, or to modify the macros, you first need to reboot the device with the CIRCUITPY drive mounted in read/write mode.
+To update or edit the code on the device, or to modify the settings, you first need to reboot the device with the CIRCUITPY drive mounted in read/write mode.
 To do that, reboot the device using the boot switch on the left of the Macropad, and then after releasing the button immediately hold down the